 Will I do many of these Disney posts?
 Who knows.
 But hey, let’s give it a go anyway.

-Yes, after finally deciding what to call these posts without implying a certain day I have to post them, I’ve finally decided to do a series of reviews on all things Disney.
-From Films to TV shows to properties that Disney owns (yeap, that means old Star Wars, Marvel and Indiana Jones) I’m going to try my best to review as many as possible.
-As well as the review, the out-of-five rating system will only apply in context to other Disney films not to all films in general (meaning a 4/5 here could be a 3/5 in the larger film world).
-So, without further ado, let’s get started then.
-(Spoilers will probably follow).
+I’ve finally decided to do a series of reviews on all things Disney.
+From Films to TV shows to properties that Disney owns (yep, that means old Star Wars, Marvel and Indiana Jones) I’m going to try my best to review as many as possible.

 I figured a good place to start would be what Disney is mostly known for.
 Its princesses.
 However, rather than looking at one of its older princesses, I thought I’d look at one of its latest.
 Tangled.
 Now, I must admit, this is probably one of my, if not the, favourite Disney Princess movies (for many reasons), but of course, it’s not without its flaws.